-If a case of CPO or C. auris is identified in a healthcare facility, all epidemiologically-linked patients should also be screened.
+If a case of CPO or C. auris is identified in a healthcare facility, all epidemiologically linked patients should also be screened as soon as possible.
 Sometimes several rounds of screening are conducted to ensure that there has been no transmission.